Behavior Management in the Classroom: Guide for Teachers

 I’m guilty of this one as a mom!

-Make sure that you’re not habitually getting frustrated with a specific behavior.
-The actions might just annoy you, and not necessarily be disruptive to all.
+Make sure that you’re not habitually getting frustrated with specific students’ behavior.
+The actions might just annoy you, and not necessarily be a disruptive behavior to the rest of the room.

 And as stated previously, don’t let your emotions transfer to the kids.